Athou/commafeed/commafeed-server/doc/commafeed.md

 `commafeed.feed-refresh.interval`

-Amount of time CommaFeed will wait before refreshing the same feed.
+Default amount of time CommaFeed will wait before refreshing a feed.